 - In 1993 Czechoslovakia broke into two countries – the Czech Republic and the Slovakian Republic.

-- The symbol of the Velvet Revolution was jingling keys to wave the Communist’ goodbye.
+- The symbol of the Velvet Revolution was jingling keys.
+It was symbol to wave away the Communists.